opendocsg/slw-judgments-backfill/2018_SGHCR_14/report.md

 22     In determining the first issue, it was necessary to examine briefly the law on common intention constructive trusts.
 In essence, a person acquires a beneficial interest in a property pursuant to a common intention constructive trust when he relies, to his detriment, on a common intention that the beneficial interest in that property is to be shared.
 Such common intention may arise from _express_ discussion, be _inferred_ from evidence of that person’s financial contributions to the purchase price of the property, or exceptionally, be _implied_ by other relevant conduct of that person: see, _eg_ , _Lai Hoon Woon_ at [95].

-23     Where parties claim, in the absence of an express trust, beneficial interests in a property that differ from the legal interest, common intention constructive trust analysis must be considered in the context of the analytical framework for approaching such situations, as set out in _Chan Yuen Lan v See Fong Mun_ [2014] 3 SLR 1048 (“ _Chan Yuen Lan_ ”) at [160]:
+23     Where parties claim, in the absence of an express trust, beneficial interests in a property that differ from the legal interest, common intention constructive trust analysis must be considered in the context of the analytical framework for approaching such situations, as set out in _Chan Yuen Lan v See Fong Mun_ <span class="citation">[2014] 3 SLR 1048</span> (“ _Chan Yuen Lan_ ”) at [160]:

  160 In view of our discussion above, a property dispute involving parties who have contributed unequal amounts towards the purchase price of a property and who have not executed a declaration of trust as to how the beneficial interest in the property is to be apportioned can be broadly analysed using the following steps in relation to the available evidence: